 RSA Geotechnics have advised in a number of successful land remediation and validation schemes.
-Our involvement in a management or supervisory role is tailored to meet the needs of the individual project, whilst ensuring that sufficient information is collected and documented to allow approval and ‘sign-off’ from the regulators in due course.
+Validation and monitoring are tailored to meet the needs of the individual project.
+The process will ensure sufficient information is collected and documented to allow approval and ‘sign-off’ from the regulators.